Snapchat/camera-kit-android-sdk/samples/android/camerakit-sample/P2D.md

 # Push-to-Device (P2D)

-Applications can receive lenses from Lens Studio via the `camerakit-extension-lens-push-to-device-core` integration.
+Applications can receive lenses from Lens Studio via the `camerakit-extension-lens-push-to-device` integration.
 This makes it easy for you to test lenses before publishing them.

 ## Integration